Technocolabs-Group-A/Stock--Price-Prediction/Readme.md

 ## Modeling And Deployment
- The model we choose finally is Linear Regression and Deployed it on heroku and streamlit.
+ The model we choose finally is Linear Regression and Deployed it on heroku and streamlit. we used flask framework to upload model on website.

 ## Steps that we performed: